-The same idea applies to software programs like Adobe Photoshop Lightroom.
+The same idea applies to software programs like Lightroom Classic CC.
 Very often, the weakest link – the slowest component – causes everything to become slow.

 We start optimization by understanding how a computer system works.
 Then we can see which component is affecting Lightroom the most, by looking at each component’s performance.